wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/security-related-http-headers.md

     For APIs published through the gateway, set headers at two levels:

-    * **Globally** in the gateway's transport handler — `X-Content-Type-Options`, `Referrer-Policy`, `Permissions-Policy`.
+    * **Globally** in the gateway's transport handler: `X-Content-Type-Options`, `Referrer-Policy`, `Permissions-Policy`.
 These are safe defaults across every surface.
 HSTS belongs here but only if the operator has enabled it for the deployment.
-    * **Per-API or per-resource** — everything that depends on surface type: CSP (HTML-serving APIs vs JSON-only APIs), COOP / COEP / CORP (admin-facing vs customer-facing), `Cache-Control: no-store` on token endpoints, `Clear-Site-Data` on logout endpoints.
+    * **Per-API or per-resource**: everything that depends on surface type, such as CSP (HTML-serving APIs vs JSON-only APIs), COOP / COEP / CORP (admin-facing vs customer-facing), `Cache-Control: no-store` on token endpoints, and `Clear-Site-Data` on logout endpoints.

-    Avoid setting COOP / COEP / CORP globally on the gateway — the gateway fronts a mix of admin APIs and customer-facing APIs, and a strict global policy will break legitimate customer integrations on the customer-facing ones.
+    Avoid setting COOP / COEP / CORP globally on the gateway.
+The gateway fronts a mix of admin APIs and customer-facing APIs, and a strict global policy will break legitimate customer integrations on the customer-facing ones.
 Choose per-API.

     The wiring pattern is a Synapse `class` mediator (or a sequence) in the OutSequence that appends the headers; attach the mediator per-API for per-API control.
 When publishing a new API, the API definition should include a security-headers policy attachment that picks the right surface profile.

 === "Reverse proxy / Kubernetes ingress"

-    This is an operator path, not an engineer path — included here so you know what to document for operators.
+    This is an operator path, not an engineer path.
+It is included here so you know what to document for operators.
 The reverse proxy or ingress can emit the header set on behalf of a deployment that the product hasn't fully wired itself; operators decide once per deployment which layer owns each header (don't double-set).
-The same surface-type rule applies — strict policy for admin-only deployments; relaxed COEP/CORP for customer-themable ones.
+The same surface-type rule applies: strict policy for admin-only deployments; relaxed COEP/CORP for customer-themable ones.

-    **nginx — admin-only deployment**: `add_header` in the `server { }` block:
+    **nginx, admin-only deployment**: `add_header` in the `server { }` block:

     ```nginx
     server {